wxcctechsummit/wxcclabguides/LTRCCT-2012/Lab6.md

 ### Recap

- In the first 3 Lab, we Learned
+In the first 5 Lab, we Learned
- 1. Map Dial number to Entry point and mapping flow Dial Number-->Entry Point --> Routing Point-->Flow , contact hear welcome message
+0. Bring the contact into Webex Contact Center and hear  welcome message
- 2. Connect contact to Agent Desktop
+1. Queue the  contact to Live Agent  after hearing welcome prompt
- 3. provide Menu option and an Opt-Out options to customer and validate CallBack Functionality
+2. provide Menu option and an Opt-Out options to customer and validate CallBack Functionality
+3. HTTP based Data Dip to external WebServices to Pull Customer Information and POP that on Agent Desktop
+4. Dip to external database and validate if customer is premium/ Platinum customer and connect the contact immediately to Agent using Advanced Skill Based Routing
+5. When premium customer calls back, connect the contact back to preferred or last routed agent
+6. Integrate Webex with Google Dialog Flow

 ### Lab Objective

-In this section, we will go over the steps that are required to do External Data DIP.
+In this section, we will go over the steps that are required to do Integrate Google DialogFlow with Webex Contact Center.
 In this Lab you will learn the following
-1. External Data Dip to 3rd party Web Services
-2. Parsing the JSON
-3. Collect variable dynamically from WebServices and Display it on Agent Desktop
+1. This lab is designed to help you configure a Google DialogFlow Agent using CCAI (Contact Center AI) on Webex Contact Center and utilize TTS (Text-to-speech) capabilities.
+2. At the end of this lab, you should have a fully functioning TripPlannr bot front-ending the Webex Contact Center and text to speech prompts.

 ### Pre-requisites

-- Basic IVR flow worked, caller can connect to WXCC and hear welcome music
-- Caller Successfully connect to Agent Desktop
-- Menu and Opt Out lab completed
+- Download Google DialogFlow secret json files which are available below

+<a href="https://cisco.box.com/s/qfi5tkhttzlh8529ifvrspbmr9htwosw" target="_blank">Download the TTS Connector here - ciscolivetts.json</a>

+<a href="https://cisco.box.com/s/cd97g0eussy41zp5wg85p7neqv5acdiy" target="_blank">Download the TTS Connector here - DialogFlowBot.json</a>